 A committed republican

-In order to defend republican ideas he acquired the journal Le Siècle, and opposed the Empire referendum in 1869.
-From his exile in Switzerland he learnt of the collapse of the Empire from Léon Gambetta, and returned immediately to Paris to be present at the proclamation of the Third Republic at the City Hall on 4 September 1870.
+In order to defend republican ideas he acquired the newspaper Le Siècle, and opposed the Empire referendum in 1869.
+Exiled in Switzerland, he there learnt of the collapse of the Empire from Léon Gambetta, and returned immediately to Paris to be present at the proclamation of the Third Republic at the City Hall on 4th September 1870.
 Shortly afterwards, the minister Emmanuel Arago (1812-1896) presented him with his certificate of French naturalization.

-Cernuschi was profoundly shocked by the dramatic events of the Commune of Paris, and embarked on a world tour, from September 1871 to January 1873, in the company of a young art critic, Théodore Duret (1838-1927).
-In the course of his travels in Japan and China, he acquired around 5,000 works of art, which would form the core of his collection.
-On his return to Paris, this ensemble, exceptional for its time, particularly the bronzes, was exhibited at the Exposition Orientaliste (August 1873-January 1874) at the Palais de l’Industrie.
+Cernuschi was profoundly shocked by the dramatic events of the Commune of Paris, and embarked on a world tour from September 1871 to January 1873, in the company of a young art critic, Théodore Duret (1838-1927).
+During the course of his travels in Japan and China, he acquired around 5,000 works of art, which would later form the core of his collection.
+On his return to Paris, this collection, exceptional for its time, particularly the bronzes, was exhibited at the Exposition Orientaliste (August 1873-January 1874) at the Palais de l’Industrie.